aehumphrey/aehumphrey/README.md

 - <a href="https://github.com/aehumphrey/SQL-Filtering-Investigation-Project/">SQL Filtering Investigation Project</a>
 - <a href= "https://github.com/aehumphrey/Vulnerability-Assessment-Report">Vulnerability Assessment Report</a>
 - <a href="https://github.com/aehumphrey/Analyzing-Packets-Wireshark">Analyzing Packets with Wireshark Project</a>
-- Books on Vacation Project - coming soon!
+- <a href="https://github.com/aehumphrey/Python-Random-Book-Selection">Books on Vacation Project</a>